 Four ways to help wildlife after wildfires

-We at the Washington Department of Fish and Wildlife have seen an outpouring of generosity from communities and businesses coming together to rebuild, offering a helping hand to their neighbors, and giving gifts of food and supplies to those in need.
+Each wildfire season, we at the Washington Department of Fish and Wildlife see an outpouring of generosity from communities and businesses coming together to offer a helping hand to neighbors in need.

 We also know that Washingtonians care deeply for wildlife.
 Your interest in helping us support recovery of wildlife populations affected by the wildfires has truly been astounding.